bramses/bramses-highly-opinionated-vault-2023/README.md

 The following is a list of these plugins as well as a one sentence blurb of how I use them in BHOV-2023 and why they create the fabric of the system.

 - Auto Link Title
+	- Auto Link Title is a simple but powerful time saving plugin,
 - Calendar
 - Commander
 - Dataview